e2b-dev/E2B/README.md

 # 📆 Roadmap
 1. Make sure people can run e2b locally without issues and the DX is smooth.
 2. Add support for more models.
     - Let users request new models.
-Laterm create a system that will let users use any model.
+Later create a system that will let users use any model.
 3. Improve model's understanding of the context based on the instructions
 4. Support for more tools
 5. Improve the dashboard UI